javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 # Communication Protocol
 ## Group ID: AM13 - A.Y.
 2020/21

 This document's aim is to provide a clear overview of Maestri del Rinascimento project's communication protocol.
 Most relevant and crucial exchanges are going to be highlighted here.
-All the messages follow the JSON format shown below:
+Each message that goes through the network is a `MesssageEnvelope`class that has been serialized with JSON.
+So all of them follow the JSON format shown below:

 ```
 {